urbanware-org/salomon-bsd/README.md

 The *Bash* shebang inside the scripts is the default one from *OpenBSD* and *FreeBSD*.

 In case the scripts will not run and return a "bad interpreter" error (e.g. on *NetBSD*), simply run the included shebang adjustment script (without any arguments).
-This will automatically determine the path to the `bash` binary and adjust the shebang inside all other *SaLoMon* script files.
+This will automatically determine the path to the `bash` binary and adjust the shebang inside all other *Salomon* script files.

 Due to the fact, that the script itself does not have a shebang it has to be explicitly executed using the *Bash* shell as follows: